alok2757/JS-object/README.md

 ##  https://www.javascripttutorial.net/javascript-objects

 ## Creating a JavaScript Object -
-1.Create a single object, using an object literal.
+1.Create a single object, using an object literal.<br>
-2.Create a single object, with the keyword new.
+2.Create a single object, with the keyword new.<br>
-3.Define an object constructor, and then create objects of the constructed type.
+3.Define an object constructor, and then create objects of the constructed type.<br>
 4.Create an object using Object.create().